 Zion National Park is located in southwestern Utah near Saint George and Las Vegas.
-The area has unique geography among Colorado Plateau, Great Basin, Mojave Desert regions.
+The area has unique geography among Colorado Plateau, Great Basin, and the Mojave Desert regions.
 It has a variety of life zones with an exciting diversity of plants and animals – in there, you will find habitats ranging from desert, riparian, woodland, and coniferous forest.
-Almost 300 species of birds (where you can also find California Condor, the largest flying bird in North America), 79 mammals, and 32 reptiles call this area home.
+Almost 300 species of birds (where you can also find the California Condor, the largest flying bird in North America), 79 mammals, and 32 reptiles call this area home.

 Established in 1919, Zion got its name from the first Anglo-European settlers, Mormon pioneers, who arrive in the late 1800s, meaning a “sanctuary” in Hebrew.
 The park encompasses an area of 500 square kilometers, welcoming over 4 million visitors every year.
 The Zion Canyon is the most popular and best-known landmark, which is a spectacular drive that’s suitable for any type of traveler.
-The canyon is a 24-kilometers long and 800-meter deep canyon.
+The canyon is a 24-kilometer long and 800-meter-deep canyon.
 The canyon is two giant walls of reddish Navajo Sandstone, created by the erosion of the Virgin River.

-The dramatic and steep cliffs offer a great selection of activities from scenic hikes, rock climbing, to so many more.
-But other than the Zion Canyon, it is no lack of places that is perfect for all sorts of outdoor activities.
-One thing that might be of interest is canyoneering – the Zion and Kolob canyons area includes places of over 150 million years of Mesozoic-aged sedimentation.
+The dramatic and steep cliffs offer a great selection of activities from scenic hikes, and rock climbing, to so many more.
+But other than Zion Canyon, it is no lack of places that is perfect for all sorts of outdoor activities.
+One thing that might be of interest is canyoneering – the Zion and Kolob canyons area include places of over 150 million years of Mesozoic-aged sedimentation.